Reverse Mortgage vs. HELOC Canada — An Honest Side-by-Side Comparison

 The HELOC looks cheaper in rate.
 In cash flow terms, for someone on a fixed income, it can be a substantially heavier burden.
 And that's before accounting for the fact that many retirees can't qualify for a $200,000 HELOC in the first place.

-For the full rate and compounding comparison across all five products — see Reverse Mortgage Interest Rates Canada.
+For the full rate and compounding comparison across all major products — see Reverse Mortgage Interest Rates Canada.

 Monthly Payments — The Most Practically Significant Difference